threefoldfoundation/www_rethinkIT/content/contact/index.md

 # Get in touch with RethinkIT

-Whether you're exploring partnership possibilities, seeking information, or just want to connect, we're thrilled to hear from you. <br>
+Whether you're exploring partnership possibilities, seeking information, or just want to connect, we are thrilled to hear from you. <br>

 <button>[Contact Us](mailto:info@ourworld.tf)</button>